 Members of the executive Board are:

-- Mr Andrew Gavrielatos, A/Commissioner for Fair Trading (President)
+- Mr Andrew Gavrielatos, Executive Director, Real Estate and Property, Fair Trading (President)

 - Ms Lynelle Collins, A/Executive Director, Building and Construction Service, Fair Trading (Deputy President)

 - Ms Yolande Nyss, Manager Compliance Administration, Building and Construction Service, Fair Trading